 After letting his wife know this, his wife called Greg Hill & Associates.
 It was a Saturday morning at about 7:00 a.m.
 Greg answered the phone call and immediately went to the Hermosa Beach Police Department to arrange an OR (own recognizance) release for the client.

 The police agreed and released the client to Greg, who then drove him to his car at the Portifino Inn.
-The client then got in his car and drove to Arizona in time for his daughter’s piano recital.
+The client then got in his car and drove to Arizona in time for his daughter’s piano recital later that afternoon.

 The client then retained Greg Hill & Associates.
 Greg went to the Torrance Courthouse for our client’s arraignment and discussed the case with the Redondo Beach City Prosecutor assigned to the case.

-The client was very happy with Greg’s hustle and determination to get a fair deal for him.
+The client was very happy with Greg’s going to the police station on a Saturday morning and then his hustle and determination in court to get a fair deal for him.
 He entered into the plea bargain negotiated and thereafter did the five days of community service in Arizona.